-How hypnosis inductions work.
+How hypnosis inductions work

 Every hypnotist should learn a wide variety of hypnosis inductions, and try out new inductions from time to time.
 You need different inductions for different types of people.
 A good hypnotist will use the hypnosis induction script that is right, not just the induction they are comfortable with.

 Hypnosis Inductions are generally simple and standard.
 A hypnotic Induction usually involves hypnotic words and suggestions, one or more deepeners and one or more tests for depth of trance.
 You might want to do a hypnotic susceptibility test and a test for preferred representational style before starting the induction.
 This finds out if the person is visual, auditory or kinesthetic.
 You might need to reword some visualization inductions if it turns out that the client cannot visualize, for example.
-Don't be afraid to try something new - hypnotists make new inductions all the time.
+Don't be afraid to try something new - hypnotists create new inductions all the time.